Traveling Europe by train with a Eurail pass is one of the most popular ways to get around during your backpacking trip.

 I took the Eurail (Interrail) train around Europe during my first backpacking trip in 2015.

-I traveled for a full month using Europe’s sophisticated international train system.
+I traveled for an entire month using Europe’s sophisticated international train system.

 I paid one combined price for an Interrail pass and saw eight countries and dozens of European cities.